-The absolute maximum input voltage is 19 Volts AC or 28 volts DC.
-Do not exceed this rating!
-The PB105 can not operate properly for very long at the maximum voltage input without failure.
+The absolute maximum input voltage is 19.2 Volts AC or 28 volts DC.
+Do not exceed these ratings!
 Always measure the transformer voltage before connecting it to your PB-105.
 A booster that has been 'over voltaged' will almost certainly result in booster failure and void the warranty (we can tell if this has happened).

-The screw terminals of the black connector are designed to accept wires up to #14 AWG (2mm).
+The screw terminals of the green connector are designed to accept wires up to #12 AWG (2mm).
 Insulation should be stripped back 1/4 inch (6mm).
 Only stranded wire should be used.
 Do not tin the wires to prevent fraying.
 If solid wire is used for track power, make a splice joint to stranded wire at some convenient place.
 Only stranded wire should enter the terminal for reliable contact.
-See next page for stripping diagram